Hollister, North Carolina: 2020 census

 As of the 2020 United States census, there were 618 people, 275 households, and 165 families residing in the CDP.
+Many of the American Indians in the CDP come from the Haliwa-Saponi tribe.

 Schools

 Hollister operates under Halifax County schools.
 Hollister Elementary School and Haliwa-Saponi Tribal School are in the community.
 Hollister Elementary is a public school that enrolls students in grades K-5, and Haliwa-Saponi Tribal is a charter school that enrolls students in grades K-12.